Oopsiepoopsie/react-learning/README.md

 # react-website
-This is a repo of all the files from learning React through a YouTube Tutorial
+This is a repo of all the projects from learning React through YouTube Tutorials